ericyd/sass-colorscheme/README.md

 Type: `number` Default: `0.3` Range: `0 - 1, inclusive` (Optional)

 The distance separating the secondary values from the seed and complement.
-Only valid for `triad`, `tetrad`, and `analogic`.
+Notes:

-A larger number increases the amount of separation between colors, where 1 is maximum separation.
+* Only valid for `triad`, `tetrad`, and `analogic`.
-Used with `tetrad`, a distance of 1 will result in 4 evenly spaces hues around the color circle.
+* A larger number increases the amount of separation between colors, where 1 is maximum separation.
+* Used with `tetrad`, a distance of 1 will result in 4 evenly spaces hues around the color circle.
 That is, each hue will be offset from the other by 90 degrees.
-A distance of 0 will result in the same output as the `complementary` scheme.
+* A distance of 0 will result in the same output as the `complementary` scheme.
-For `triad` and `analogic`, A distance of 1 will result in the same scheme: the seed, plus two colors that are evenly spaces between the seed and it's complement.
+* For `triad` and `analogic`, A distance of 1 will result in the same scheme: the seed, plus two colors that are evenly spaces between the seed and it's complement.
-For `triad`, a distance of 0 will result in the same scheme as `complementary`.
+* For `triad`, a distance of 0 will result in the same scheme as `complementary`.
-For `analogic`, a distance of 0 will result in the same scheme as `mono`.
+* For `analogic`, a distance of 0 will result in the same scheme as `mono`.

 ### $variation
 Type: `string` Default: `none` (Optional)